 But with that, we’ll go right to questions.
 I thought what we’d do here, since we’ve got a combination of a in-house gaggle and an out-house phone call, is that we’ll take a handful of questions here in the room and then turn it over to the operator to field some questions from the phones, and then we’ll just go back and forth as long as there’s interest.

-I think her Hill appearances are at least postponed.
+MR. CROWLEY: I think her Hill appearances are at least postponed.
 I think the Congress has decided at least to push them back to Thursday.
 Beyond that, obviously, we’ll await further weather developments.

-And what is she doing today, by the way?
-MR. CROWLEY:
+QUESTION: And what is she doing today, by the way?

-They were quoting a Pentagon official as saying that the U.S. visa sanctions resolution on Iran, quote-un-quote, “within weeks.”
+QUESTION: They were quoting a Pentagon official as saying that the U.S. visa sanctions resolution on Iran, quote-un-quote, “within weeks.”
 I’m wondering, does that sound --

-A high-level one.
+QUESTION: A high-level one.
 I’m wondering if that sort of jives with your understanding of what the timeline might be where we are.
 Are the P-5+1 planning on having another telephonic conference following the developments over the past couple of days of enrichments?
-MR. CROWLEY: